 1. First take off both lids and rest them on the lid stand or ground.
 Place the ash grate on the bottom of your tandoor and place a stack of dry hardwood inside on top of the ash grate.
-You can fill the tandoor ½ to ⅔ full depending on the amount of cooking time you will require.
+You can fill the tandoor ½ (Aladdin, Ataman) to ⅔ full (Ataman, Saka, Khan).
+You will know exactly how much after a few uses, but this would be a great start.
 Your tandoor is now set up and ready to light.

 2. When you are ready to light your tandoor, remove both lids and place them on the lid stand or ground.
 Remove the ash pit door and place it on the side.
 If your tandoor has two doors, the ash pit door is the lower of the two.
 Light the wood inside your tandoor from the ash pit door opening.
 A fire starter and/or some kindling can be helpful at this stage.
 Once the fire has started, you can sit back and enjoy the warmth, or just let the fire take it’s course while you check on it periodically.